privacyguides/privacyguides.org/docs/basics/vpn-overview.en.md

 ## Should I use a VPN?

 **Yes**, unless you are already using Tor.
-A VPN does 2 things: shifting the risks from your Internet Service Provider to itself and hiding your IP from a thirdparty service.
+A VPN does 2 things: shifting the risks from your Internet Service Provider to itself and hiding your IP from a third party service.

 VPNs cannot encrypt data outside of the connection between your device and the VPN server.
 VPN providers can see and modify your traffic the same way your ISP could.
 And there is no way to verify a VPN provider's "no logging" policies in any way.

-However, they do hide your actual IP from a third-party service, provided that there are no IP leaks.
+However, they do hide your actual IP from a third party service, provided that there are no IP leaks.
 They help you blend in with others and mitigate IP based tracking.

 ## What about encryption?